What’s new in bladder cancer research?

 Understanding genetic changes in bladder cancer

-Scientists have made great progress in learning about the differences between normal cells and cancer cells.
-They are also finding out how these differences cause cells to grow too much and spread to other parts of the body.
+Scientists have made great progress in learning about the differences between normal cells and bladder cancer cells.
+They are also learning how these differences help cancer cells grow too much and spread to other parts of the body.

-Several changes in the DNA (genetic material) of bladder cancers have been found.
-Researchers are now trying to determine if tests that identify these DNA changes can help predict the prognosis (outlook) of bladder cancer patients (which might affect treatment) or if they are useful in finding bladder cancers that recur (come back) after treatment.
+Researchers are now trying to determine if tests that identify genetic changes in bladder cancer cells can help predict a person’s prognosis (outlook), which might affect treatment, or if they are useful in finding bladder cancers that recur (come back) after treatment.

 Urine tests to look for bladder cancer

-One new test looks for a substance called telomerase in the urine.
-Telomerase is an enzyme that is often found in abnormal amounts cancer cells.
-Early results with this test have been promising, and more studies are now under way.
+One new test looks for a substance called telomerase in urine.
+Telomerase is an enzyme that is often found in abnormal amounts in cancer cells.
+Early results with this test have been promising, and more studies are now being done.

-A major concern for people who have had bladder cancer is that they are at risk for developing a new cancer in bladder or other parts of the urinary tract (including the lining of the kidneys, ureters, and urethra).
+A major concern for people who have had bladder cancer is that they have a high risk of developing a new cancer in the bladder or other parts of the urinary tract (including the lining of the kidneys, ureters, and urethra).

-Studies are now looking to see if certain foods, vitamins (such as vitamin E), minerals (such as selenium), dietary supplements (such as green tea extract and broccoli sprout extract), chemotherapy drugs, or other drugs can reduce the risk of a second bladder cancer.
-Researchers are also looking to see if vaccines can boost the body’s immune system and help lower the risk of a second cancer.
+Studies are now looking to see if certain foods, vitamins (such as vitamin E), minerals (such as selenium), dietary supplements (such as green tea extract or broccoli sprout extract), chemotherapy drugs, or other drugs can reduce the risk of the cancer coming back or developing a second bladder cancer.
+Researchers are also studying if newer types of vaccines can boost the body’s immune system and help lower the risk of a second cancer.

 Bladder cancer treatment

-Several newer types of treatment are now being studied for used against bladder cancer.
+Several newer types of treatment are now being studied for use against bladder cancer.

-The advantage of PDT is that it can kill cancer cells with very little harm to nearby normal cells.
+An advantage of PDT is that it can kill cancer cells with very little harm to nearby normal cells.
 One drawback is that the chemical must be activated by light, so only cancers near the surface of the bladder lining can be treated in this way.
-This light cannot reach cancers that have grown deeper into the bladder wall or have spread to other organs.
+The light can’t reach cancers that have grown deeper into the bladder wall or have spread to other organs.

-The main side effect of PDT is an intense sensitivity to the sun that can last for a few weeks after therapy.
-Even small amounts of sunlight can cause severe burns in a short time, so it is very important to take precautions while getting this treatment.
+A major side effect of PDT is an intense sensitivity to the sun that can last for a few weeks after therapy.
+Even small amounts of sunlight can cause severe burns in a short time, so it’s very important to take precautions while getting this treatment.

-As researchers have learned more about some of the changes in bladder cells that cause them to become cancerous, they have begun to develop drugs that target these changes.
+As researchers have learned more about some of the changes in bladder cells that cause them to become cancer, they have begun to develop drugs that target these changes.
 These new targeted drugs work differently from standard chemo drugs.
-They may work in some cases when chemotherapy drugs do not, and they tend to have different (and often less severe) side effects.
+They may work in some cases when chemo drugs don’t, and they tend to have different (and often less severe) side effects.

-Many targeted drugs are already being used to treat other types of cancer.
-Some of these drugs are now being studied for use against bladder cancer as well, including sunitinib (Sutent®), lapatinib (Tykerb®), erlotinib (Tarceva®), trastuzumab (Herceptin®), and gefitinib (Iressa®).
+Many targeted drugs are already used to treat other types of cancer.
+Some of these drugs are now being studied for use against bladder cancer as well, including lapatinib (Tykerb) and erlotinib (Tarceva).

 Other drugs target the blood vessels that allow tumors to grow.
 These are known as anti-angiogenesis drugs.
-Examples include bevacizumab (Avastin®), sorafenib (Nexavar®), and pazopanib (Votrient®), which are already used for some other types of cancer.
+Examples include bevacizumab (Avastin), sorafenib (Nexavar), cabozantinib (Cometriq), and pazopanib (Votrient), which are already used for some other types of cancer.
 They are now being studied for use against bladder cancer, usually combined with chemotherapy.

-Gene therapy – adding or changing the actual genes inside cancer cells or other cells in the body – is another new method being tested for bladder cancer.
-One of these approaches uses special viruses that have been modified in the lab.
+Gene therapy – adding or changing the actual genes inside cancer cells or other cells in the body – is another new treatment method being tested for bladder cancer.
+One approach to gene therapy uses special viruses that have been modified in the lab.
 The modified virus is put into the bladder and infects the bladder cancer cells.
-When this infection occurs, the virus injects a gene into the cells for GM-CSF, an immune system hormone (cytokine) that may help activate immune system cells to attack the cancer.
+When this infection occurs, the virus injects a gene into the cells for GM-CSF, an immune system hormone that can help immune system cells to attack the cancer.
 This and other approaches to gene therapy are still in the early stages of development.